Baukebrenninkmeijer/FakeFynder-Hackathon-for-Good-2019/README.md

 The POC also allows for easy checking whether a video has been seen before with a database of video hashes which can be searched.

 ![website usage](images/website_usage.gif)

+For usage, one needs to download the model weights from the [FaceForensics repository](https://github.com/ondyari/FaceForensics) and put them in `classification/weights`.